Trump Trolls Democrats & Says ‘Mueller Proves Them Wrong’ In New Video, Asks Supporters To Text ‘WITCHHUNT’

 In the comments section attached to President Trump’s Facebook post, reactions were overwhelmingly in agreement.
 As of this writing, over 17,000 Facebook users had liked the video clip, over 7,000 had loved it, and only 1,400 had employed the laugh react in response.

 “HAPPY NO COLLUSION DAY (we already knew, but hey),” one Facebook user wrote, trailed by alternating American flag emojis and heart emojis.

 “A lot to do [sic] about nothing, not to mention time wasted and taxpayer money spent for nothing!
 Congress, stop with the witch hunt and get to work for the American people!
 Hillary lost the election all on her own, she was a very poor candidate!” wrote another.

 The reaction from Trump supporters in response to the summary provided by Attorney General Barr has been largely celebratory, with reddit’s r/The_Donald raucously calling for “salt mining” from opposing subreddits, per The Inquisitr.
 Meanwhile, anti-Trump constituencies are rallying behind the notion that Trump has, in fact, not been exonerated by the declaration that there is no evidence of collusion, per CNN, signaling that the repercussions of the conclusion of Mueller’s report are far from settled.

-One thing is certain — the partisan divide remains unhealed and the revelation that Robert Mueller and his team did not find any substantial evidence of Trump-Russia collusion may not be enough to bridge the gap.
+One thing is certain; the partisan divide remains unhealed and the revelation that Robert Mueller and his team did not find any substantial evidence of Trump-Russia collusion may not be enough to bridge the gap.
 Whether or not the coming days bring more good news for Trump and his supporters or precisely the opposite remains unclear, but both Republicans and Democrats can be glad that the lengthy investigation has finally drawn to a close.